whitesails33/kwg/README.md

 - `GET /`: Serves the game interface with an random condition.
 - `POST /submit-data`: Endpoint to submit game data to the database.

+## Condition modification.
+Modification of condition can be done by changing the `kernalRough.json` and `kernalSmooth.json file`

 ## Database Configuration
 The application connects to a SQL database using configurations defined in `server.js`.
 Ensure that the SQL Server is running and accessible.
 The database schema should match the expectations in the `submit-data` endpoint.